What challenges could finance directors face in 2019?

 Almost every 3 in 5 CFOs and FDs agree that they are facing issues in finding the right financial leaders.

-Finance executives also demand a higher pay if they are good at their work, which may be an issue for the public sector.
+Finance executives also demand a higher pay if they are good at their work, which may be an issue for the public sector due to austerity measures.

 Some companies don’t have the budget to hire top leaders with relevant finance and accounting experience so they are now concentrating on training their own managers.